-Controversially, the scope of REACH for proposed PFAS regulation includes both small molecules and polymers.
-The inclusion of small molecules in the scope for PFAS is understandable; small molecules are subject to REACH registration as they each have a unique defined chemical structure, known physical properties, and their health and environmental impact can be assessed.
+Controversially REACH scope for proposed PFAS regulation includes both small molecules and polymers.
+The inclusion of small molecules in the scope for PFAS is understandable; small molecules are subject to REACH registration, they each have a unique defined chemical structure, known physical properties, and their health and environmental impact can be assessed.
 Small molecular weight PFAS include surfactants, plasticisers, and chemical reagents used in the manufacture of other chemicals including monomers for PFAS polymers.